Lowry02/Computer-Vision/Report.md

 In both cases, the error seems constant for each image.
 The Translation Error is around $10$ millimeters and it is probably due to the noise present in the estimation process.
 The Rotation Error, instead, needs a careful analysis.
 In fact, it is around $\pi = 3.14$ which represent a rotation of $180°$.
 This phenomena usually happens when the reference system (world or image) of the two cameras are defined differently, for instance with the axes $x$ and $y$ inverted.
 Because of that, a further investigation is needed.

 First of all, let's see how a cylinder is projected using the ground truth parameters.
 If the problem is due to the definition of the reference system, this test should be enough to make it visible.
 Here an example with the image `rgb_0.png` is shown.
-The respective $R$ and $t$ are used and, regarding to $K$, the one estimated in *Task 1* is selected.
+The respective $R$ and $t$ parameters are used and, regarding to $K$, the one estimated in *Task 1* is selected.
 A cylinder centered in $(0,0)$ is projected.

 ![Cylinder with ground truth parameters](imgs_for_CV_project/cylinder_ground_truth_params.png)